f5devcentral/f5-rseries-training/docs/rseries_networking.rst

 - 2 x 25Gb - 4 x 10Gb

-The **8 x 10Gb** profile will allow all eight ports to be utilized when operating at a maximum of 10Gb each, as this will not exceede the maximum of 100Gb aggregate.
-The ports can run in either 10Gb or 1Gb modes.
+The **8 x 10Gb** profile will allow all eight ports to be utilized when operating at a maximum of 10Gb each, as this will not exceed the maximum 100Gb aggregate.
+The ports can run in either 10Gb, or 1Gb modes.

 .. image:: images/rseries_networking/image10.png
   :align: center
   :scale: 80%

-The **2 x 25Gb** profile will allow the four SFP28 ports to be configured and to run either 25Gb, 10Gb or 1 Gb.
-But the four RJ45 ports will be disabled, as enabling them could exceede the 100Gb maximum bandwidth.
+The **4 x 25Gb** profile will allow the four SFP28/SFP+/SFP ports to be configured, and to run either 25Gb, 10Gb or 1Gb speeds.
+The four RJ45 ports will be disabled, as enabling them could exceed the 100Gb maximum bandwidth.

 .. image:: images/rseries_networking/image11.png
   :align: center
   :scale: 80%

 The **2 x 25Gb - 4 x 10Gb** profile will allow for 6 total ports to be enabled, and 2 of the SFP/SFP+/SFP28 ports are disabled.
 The 4 RJ45 ports are enabled and can run either 10Gb or 1Gb modes.
 2 of the SFP/SFP+/SPF28 ports are enabled and can run 25Gb, 10Gb or 1Gb modes, and the remaining 2 SFP/SFP+/SFP28 ports are disabled.

 .. image:: images/rseries_networking/image12.png
   :align: center